Where to Stay in Boston: Best Areas & Hotels, 2019

 Where to Stay on a Budget

-With a convenient location in the lively South End, near the Public Garden and an easy walk from the theater district, Chandler Inn is popular with young travelers for its relaxed atmosphere, friendly staff, and small but comfortable rooms.
+With a convenient location in the lively South End, near the Public Garden and an easy walk from the theater district, Staypineapple, A Delightful Hotel, South End Boston is popular with young travelers for its relaxed atmosphere, friendly staff, and small but comfortable rooms.
 Near Symphony Hall and Copley Square attractions, The Midtown Hotel adds a pool to its attractions and welcomes pets.

-Travelers attending sport and entertainment events at TD Garden will like the Holiday Inn Express Hotel & Suites Boston Garden, also close to the North End Italian neighborhood and Quincy Market.
+Travelers attending sport and entertainment events at TD Garden will like the Hotel Indigo Boston Garden, also close to the North End Italian neighborhood and Quincy Market.
+The included hot breakfast is a budget-friendly bonus.

 Where to Stay for Couples